nookyo/qubership-nifi-registry/docs/administrator-guide.md

 Once qubership-nifi-registry successfully starts, NIFI_REG_MIGRATE_TO_DB may be removed or set to `false`.
 After that data that was stored on disk can be removed.

+## Cached providers extension

+This extension contains libraries for PostgreSQL DB-based access policy (CachedDatabaseAccessPolicyProvider) and user group (CachedDatabaseUserGroupProvider) providers with in-memory caches.

+Functionality of these providers is identical to standard DatabaseAccessPolicyProvider and DatabaseUserGroupProvider.
+Configuration parameters are the same as for standard DatabaseAccessPolicyProvider and DatabaseUserGroupProvider.
+The differences are:
+1. only PostgreSQL Database is supported
+2. cached providers load in-memory cache for all entities, if bulk method (e.g. getPolicies or getUsers) is called, or only accessed entities (if single gets are used).
+3. cache is hold until the next restart.
+The assumption is that all changes to DB are done via provider, so it can properly update the cache.
+4. cached providers rely on PostgreSQL-specific SQL syntax to reduce number of SQL calls, compared with more generic approach in original Apache NiFi Registry providers.

+Due to these differences cached providers may have higher performance, especially if lots of users are created in Apache NiFi Registry.

+Environment variable `NIFI_REG_DB_FLOW_AUTHORIZERS` can be used to enable/disable usage of cached providers.